KuoyuanY/check-for-classes/README.md

 # check-for-classes
-script that checks if a class opens up on Testudo.umd.edu, when a seat is open, script will text phone
+Script that checks if a class opens up on Testudo.umd.edu, when a seat is open, script will text phone

 ### Description
-parse2.py is for python 2
+The file parse2.py is for python 2
-parse.py is for python 3
+The file parse.py is for python 3

 ### Set up
 Get a free twilio account at https://www.twilio.com/try-twilio